AndroidCrypto/Android_HCE_Beginner_App/README.md

 **There will be no special features like emulating a complete NFC card**, but in the end you will understand what the steps are to write your own app.

-This repository is accompanied by a tutorial on medium.com, please find the article here: ... will follow soon, please be patient
+This repository is accompanied by a tutorial on medium.com, please find the article here: https://medium.com/@androidcrypto/how-to-use-host-based-card-emulation-hce-in-android-a-beginner-tutorial-java-32974dd89529

 ## Requirements to follow the tutorial